aabacchus/miktex-kiss-repo/README.md

 of C++ being used, and MiKTeX's build is currently incompatible with it (see the [issue upstream]).
 Therefore, log4cxx has not been updated (yet).
+**This seems to be fixed now. log4cxx has been updated and it all builds for me.**

 ### gettext-tiny
 This package of MiKTeX now uses [gettext-tiny] instead of gettext.
 This is much